gwax/www-gwax/posts/2009/05/mexicana-air-a-positive-review.rst

 Though the omelette fell somewhere between edible and passable, this really is more of a "thought that counts" sort of thing.
-I have become so accustomed to the nickel-and-dimeing of bankrupt United States airlines that I was astonished to be offered food: "omelette or enchilada?"
+I have become so accustomed to the nickel-and-diming of bankrupt United States airlines that I was astonished to be offered food: "omelette or enchilada?"
 It took me two tries to understand through the Mexican accent, but that's probably a failing on my part.
 Not only is there food